High-quality men's touring bike with classic diamond frame

 Tracing history along the coast

-A beautiful cycle tour along the Normandy coast, which takes you to the most famous landing beaches of the Allies on D-Day as far as the Cote Fleurie, which is characterized by the Belle Epoque.
-From Sainte-Mère-Église to Cabourg or from Arromanche to Honfleur, discover the different faces of Normandy.
-You will find an astonishing variety: rolling green hills, long fine sandy beaches, steep cliffs and half-timbered houses.
-All interspersed with impressive memories and moving moments of history.
+A beautiful cycling tour along the Normandy coastline takes you from the iconic D-Day landing beaches to the elegant Côte Fleurie, a region defined by the Belle Époque.
+From Sainte-Mère-Église to Cabourg or from Arromanches to Honfleur, discover the many faces of Normandy.
+Expect a remarkable variety of landscapes: rolling green hills, long stretches of fine sandy beaches, towering cliffs, and charming timber-framed houses.
+All this is interspersed with powerful reminders and moving moments from history.

 Visit the center of the medieval town with its covered arcades, unique in Normandy, its beautiful town houses and the Notre Dame church dating from the 11th to 15th centuries.
 The origins of the beautiful marina also date back to Gallic times.